 On developing the film, we found that we had images from both wet seasons.
-The 93 / 94 wet season only triggered the lower switches, but the 94 / 95 season triggered the higher switches.
+The 93 / 94 wet season only triggered the lower switches, but the 94 / 95 season triggered the higher ones.

-Results from the 95 / 96 wet season were disappointing, as someone had spotted the unit and turned the flash away from the scene.
+Results from the 95 / 96 wet season were disappointing, as someone had spotted the grace - the rest of the mechanism still worked!

+Figure 12 Lloyd Robinson working on an updated version of the remote camera for the Bullita Region unit and turned the flash away from the scene.
 However, the unit had still functioned even though we didn't get any images.